karel-burda/cpp-utils/README.md

 Continuous Integration is now being run Linux, OS X and Windows on Travis: https://travis-ci.org/karel-burda/cpp-utils.

 Compilers are set-up to treat warnings as errors and with pedantic warning level.
-Targets are built in one stage with debug symbols with code coverage measure and in release mode with debug symbols in the second one.

 The project is using these stages:
 * `cpp-utils, tests -- linux, debug, cppcheck, coverage, g++, 64-bit`